Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 ## String slicing

 We will eventually want to group our data based on month in order to see if the January temperatures in 2020 were higher than on average (which is the goal in our analysis as you might recall).
-Currently, the date and time information is stored in the column `TIME` (which was originally titled `YR--MODAHRMN`:
+Currently, the date and time information is stored in the column `TIME` that has a structure `yyyyMMddhhmm`.
+This is a typical timestamp format in which `yyyy` equals to year in four digit format, `MM` to month (two digits), `dd` days, `hh` hours and `mm` minutes.

-`YR--MODAHRMN = YEAR-MONTH-DAY-HOUR-MINUTE IN GREENWICH MEAN TIME (GMT)`

 Let's have a closer look at the date and time information we have by checking the values in that column, and their data type:

 ```python
 data['TIME'].head()